jcarpenter48/AltAddonSystem/README.md

 <details> <summary>More info for modders</summary>

 ### This addon system does the following:
-* Updates 'mission.lvl' to include the 'alternate addon' missions (folders '000-999').
+* Updates 'mission.lvl' to include the 'alternate addon' missions (folders '000-999'). (requires click_to_merge.bat)
+* Updates 'mission.lvl' to include the 'alternate addon' mission stubs (folders '000-064').
-* Updates 'core.lvl' to contain the strings from the 'alternate addon' mods (folders '000-999').
+* Updates 'core.lvl' to contain the strings from the 'alternate addon' mods (folders '000-999'). (requires click_to_merge.bat)

 ### This addon system enables the following:
 * Easy overriding of scripts used in shell.lvl and ingame.lvl.